jspecify/jspecify/docs/spec.rst

 The above rules make ``@Nullable Object`` the top (least precise) type.
 (Note that ``null`` is *not* the bottom type.)
-Here are some more examples of subtyping, with types written in the context of ``@NullMarked``:
+Here are some more examples of subtyping, with types written in the scope of ``@NullMarked``:

 -  ``String ⋖ Object ⋖ @Nullable Object``